markTward/ishmael/README.md

 You can interact with the service directly from the browser or from the command line using curl.
 Here's an example:
 `curl -i https://ishmael-demo.herokuapp.com/urlinfo/1/path/melville.io/helloishmael?call=me`

-The small Heroku deployment may need to awaken upon the first home page access or query, but subsequent ones should be well covered by the database indexes and perform well.
+The small Heroku deployment may need to awaken upon the first home page or query access, but subsequent attempts should be well covered by the database indexes and perform crisply.

 ## Some Details
 I've implemented Ishmael using Python and Flask to provide the core of the RESTful API, utilizing MongoDB as the datastore.